-The seventh novel in the Kate Shackleton mystery series.
+The ninth novel in the Kate Shackleton mystery series.
 Imagine Miss Marple in her youth!

 Yorkshire, 1927.
 Eclipse fever grips the nation, and when beloved theatre star Selina Fellini approaches trusted sleuth Kate Shackleton to accompany her to a viewing party at Giggleswick School Chapel, Kate suspects an ulterior motive.